atulbhingarde/HW06-Networks101/README.md

 - Open up [Resources/Chal-1_Mystery-PCAPs](Resources/Chal-1_Mystery-PCAPs)

-  - In this folder, you'll find three "mystery.pcapng" files.
+  - In this folder, you'll find three "mystery.pcapng" files. test

 - To complete this challenge, you'll submit 3 documents in your **Challenge-1** folder, one for each mystery file.
 Name the files `1-Mystery`, `2-Mystery`, and `3-Mystery`.